 Bishop Burton College prides itself on offering all of our student’s free, impartial advice and guidance about their next steps.
 We assist our students to plan and manage their personal progression and career planning.
 We deliver a full programme of careers related activities to inform, inspire and motivate our students using the eight Gatsby Benchmarks.

-In 2018 the College was awarded the Quality in Careers Standard (QiCS).
+In 2022 the College was re-awarded the Quality in Careers Standard (QiCS).
 The QiCS is the single national quality award for careers education, information, advice and guidance (CEIAG) in schools, colleges and work-based learning.
 To achieve QiCS, the college had to submit its CEIAG programme for rigorous external assessment and accreditation by the Licensed Awarding Body.
 By achieving the externally assessed QiCS students, parents/guardians, employers and other stakeholders/agencies can be confident that the careers support provided by the college will help every student to gain the knowledge, skills and confidence to take control of their futures.

 Bishop Burton College was the first vocational college to join the Humber Careers Hub, part of the Careers and Enterprise Company's network of Careers Hubs.
 In July 2021 the college was invited to join the Hull and East Yorkshire Careers Hubs following a restructure of the Careers Hub network.
 The Careers Hub brings together schools and colleges to work together with employers, careers professionals, universities and training providers to improve careers education.

 In 2019 the College was awarded the Matrix Standard in Advice and Guidance.
 Matrix recognises an extremely high quality of service provided to students and is used as a quality assurance tool, with annual continuous improvement checks and self-assessment practices monitoring year-on-year improvements.
 In awarding Bishop Burton College the Standard, the Matrix assessor concluded: